cellservice/cellservice/README.md

 ### What it cannot collect

 * Periodic [Location Updates](https://en.wikipedia.org/wiki/Mobility_management#Location_update_procedure) as defined by a Mobile Network Operator.
 I.e. every 6 hours or 30 minutes.

+### License
+The source code of this project is licensed under GPL v3.
+Please review [License file](LICENSE) for more details.